WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 The job we just ran used all of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
 Chances are, we will need more cores, more memory, more/less time, among other special considerations.
 To get access to these resources we must customize our job script.

-The default parameters on Milton is 2 CPU, 10MB Ram, 48-hours time-limit and runs on the regular partition
+The default parameters on Milton is 2 CPU, 1GB RAM, 48-hours time-limit and runs on the regular partition

 After your job has completed, you can get details of the job using `sacct` command.